-Coldwater was designed by Forrest Richardson, who is an architect I don’t know much about.
+Coldwater was designed by Forrest Richardson, who is an architect I’m just starting to learn more about.
 His name is on a number of other Phoenix area courses and he was the principal designer for the excellent renovation of Olivas Links up in Ventura, which is a SoCal course I know well.

 In many ways, the design of Coldwater is very straightforward.
 In other ways, there are a lot of subtleties that make it more interesting than it first appears.
 Most holes play very straight from tee to green as the course works its way through a residential area.
 Some holes play alongside homes while others are right along busy streets.
 There is a lot of mounding on this course and that definitely adds much-needed character throughout the rough and around the greens.

 For the most part, this is a course where you can feel free to grip it and rip it on most tee shots.
 There are a few tricky holes with trouble cutting across the fairways in the form of sandy washes, so you do have to be careful at times.
 Most times, any drop-offs you see in the fairways are just natural dips and undulations that you don’t need to be scared of.
 There are only a couple water hazards on the course and very few sand traps.
 You can tell some have been filled in over the years as some of the dips and undulations around the greens kind of serve as grass bunkers now.